UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 An object is characterised by a number of operations and a state which remembers the effect of these operations.

 An object oriented model is comprised of a number of objects which are clearly delimited parts of the system.
-Objects also carry any association to other obejcts in their states.
+Objects also carry any association to other objects in their states.
 These relationships are categorised as either static or dynamic.
-Two objects with static relationships are associated but have no direct comunication that is they know of echother but to not pass messages between eachother.
+Two objects with static relationships are associated but have no direct communication that is they know of echother but to not pass messages between each other.
-A dynamic object relationship on the other hand imples two or more objects that actually comunicae whith one and onther
+A dynamic object relationship on the other hand implies two or more objects that actually communicate with each other

-An object can be composed of other object, such can be achived either through **composition** in the way that a person is composed by its parts head, arms, legs and body to give an example.
+An object can be composed of other object, such can be achieved either through **composition** in the way that a person is composed by its parts head, arms, legs and body to give an example.
-Key concepts in achiving these relationships are the relationships:
+Key concepts in achieving these relationships are the relationships:
 * The concept of Information Hiding
 * The concept of Encapsulation
 * The concept of message passing

-Once a set of objects have been identified it is common to abstract these through the process of classification, a process where we abstact a given object into its concepts, as we build out our classes some concepts that have no connection to the objects of our design.
-Thes classes are commonly known as utility classes.
-Once the classification and message passing have been designed our classes are gennerally instanciated as objects again which are the interacting entities of our software.
+Once a set of objects have been identified it is common to abstract these through the process of classification, a process where we abstract a given object into its concepts, as we build out our classes some concepts that have no connection to the objects of our design.
+These classes are commonly known as utility classes.
+Once the classification and message passing have been designed our classes are generally instantiated as objects again which are the interacting entities of our software.

 The act of classification is when you take behaviour of an object and describe it as a general method that works for all objects of that type and the properties of the objects are abstracted to class properties, remember each property is should in pure OO only be accessible to the object itself that is to any one instance of a class.
 In the classification of an object sometimes it is advantageous to make a class that is a class whose purpous is to define a common interface for their subclasses and therefor can not be instanciated.